Canonbury House and Canonbury Tower: John Spencer's "Old Canonbury House"

-From 1616 to 1625 the house was leased to Sir Francis Bacon, philosopher and statesman, who was at first Attorney General and the year after Lord Keeper of the Great Seal.
-There is a tradition that Bacon planted the mulberry tree that still flourishes in the courtyard next to the tower to encourage the home production of silk.
+From 1616 to 1625 the House was leased to Sir Francis Bacon, philosopher and statesman, who was at first Attorney General and the year after Lord Keeper of the Great Seal.
+He became "lessee from Lord and Lady Compton of the ‘Mansion house and garden thereunto belonging called Canbury House’, together with some adjacent fields."

+Anthony Ashley Cooper, 1st Earl of Shaftesbury, politician and statesman, lived in Canonbury House between 1639 and 1641.
+He later held senior political office under both the Commonwealth of England and Charles II.

 In the English Civil War, Spencer Compton, 2nd Earl of Northampton and his six sons supported the King's cause.
 The Earl was killed at the Battle of Hopton Heath.
 The family was fined £40,000 during the Commonwealth, sold property and mortgaged Canonbury House, where they took up residence.
 The mortgage dated 1661 included "all that capital messuage and Mansion House commonly called Canonbury alias Canbury House, and all that tenement called the Turret House situated and being at the end of the courtyard and the Park, to secure £1751".
 A son was born to James Compton, 3rd Earl of Northampton at Canonbury House in 1653 and another died aged five in 1662.
-No other Earl or Marquess of Northampton has since resided at Canonbury House.
+No other Earl or Marquess of Northampton has since resided there.

+In the 1750s, some of the mansion's outbuildings and former stables became a tea-garden called, confusingly, "Canonbury House".
+Later renamed Canonbury Tavern, or Canonbury House Tavern, it had a bowling green, gardens, and accommodated corporate, parochial and club dinners.
+From 1808, the facilities on offer included a shrubbery, bowling green, Dutch-pin and trapball grounds, and a butt used for firing practice by Volunteers and others.
+It was rebuilt c.
+1846 as the Canonbury Tavern, which Benjamin Disraeli mentions in his 1880 novel Endymion.